AshSinc/BlackGoblin-Track/README.md

 ### **Classifier**

 Because YOLO can perform fast object tracking and identification, we experimented with transfer learning with yolov5 small and large networks using pretrained weights.
 We provided the model with train test split of UT Zappos50k data converted to YOLO format.
-It quickly became aparent that the model would not transfer well to real world examples, likely due to the identical orientation and lighting of each shoe in the dataset, and for some the fact that no feet were inside of them (strappy heels and sandals).
+It quickly became aparent that the model would not transfer well to real world examples, likely due to the identical orientation and lighting of each shoe in the dataset, and for some instances, the fact that no feet were inside of them (strappy heels and sandals).

 We attempted to resolve this by augmenting the dataset in a number of ways such as changing background colour, skewing or rotating images and greyscaling the image before passing for training.
-However in the vast majority of cases YOLO could not find the shoe, even in an image filled with shoes, and when it did it would frequently misidentify.
+However in the vast majority of cases YOLO could not find the shoe, even in an image filled with shoes.
+On the rare occasions it detected a shoe it would frequently misidentify.

 ### **Generating more data with Pose estimation dataset**

-Another idea was to augment our existing Zappos dataset by providing it with annotated "Shoes in the wild" images.
+Another approach explored was to augment our existing Zappos dataset by providing it with annotated "Shoes in the wild" images.
 As it would be very time consuming to collect a significant number and annotate manually we opted to scrape the data from a pose estimation dataset, MPII Human Pose Dataset.

 **MPII Human Pose Dataset** - http://human-pose.mpi-inf.mpg.de/